-Cloud computing is now pervasive in almost every sector – from cybersecurity to SaaS – but its benefits on the e-commerce space are manifold.
+Cloud computing is now pervasive in almost every sector – from cybersecurity to SaaS – but its benefits in e-commerce are manifold.

 However, before we dive into how cloud computing affects e-commerce, let’s take a closer look at understanding how cloud computing works.

-What’s more, cloud computing reduces the time to market and drives down development costs.
-It’s also inherently scalable as you can add resources as and when needed to deal with spikes in network traffic.
+Moreover, cloud computing reduces the time to market and drives down development costs.
+It’s also inherently scalable, as you can add resources as and when needed to deal with spikes in network traffic.

-With all that in tow, let’s take a closer look at the ways cloud computing affects e-commerce.
+With all that in tow, let’s look at how cloud computing affects e-commerce.

-There’s also a reduced need to hire expert personnel to manage and maintain IT assets.
-Hence, your overall costs go down as your cloud computing provider is responsible for system upgrades and adding new hardware and software.
+There’s also a reduced need for expert personnel to manage and maintain IT assets.
+Hence, overall costs decrease as your cloud computing provider is responsible for system upgrades and adding new hardware and software.

 This is important from an e-commerce perspective.
-Margins in this business are razor-thin because the onus is on e-commerce sites to provide products at a cheaper price than what people could buy in offline, retail stores.
+Margins in this business are razor-thin because the onus is on e-commerce sites to provide products cheaper than what people could buy in offline retail stores.

 After all, even a potential outage of a few minutes means customers trying to land on your page or checkout will get an error notification.
-Out of frustration, they may simply exit or go to a competing page.
-That’s the last thing you want.
+Frustrated, they may exit or go to a competing page.
+But, of course, that’s the last thing you want.

-Cloud computing is inherently scalable in nature – there’s no need to buy physical servers to cater to the demand and you can just request more bandwidth from your provider instead.
+Cloud computing is inherently scalable – there’s no need to buy physical servers to cater to the demand, and you can request more bandwidth from your provider instead.

-The company relies on its proprietary cloud computing technology known as Alibaba Cloud to make sure everything functions smoothly.
-In the first iteration of Singles Day, Alibaba Cloud was able to support 2.4 billion page views in 24 hours.
+The company relies on its proprietary cloud computing technology, Alibaba Cloud, to ensure everything functions smoothly.
+For example, in the first iteration of Singles Day, Alibaba Cloud could support 2.4 billion page views in 24 hours.

-In 2017, cloud computing supported 256,000 payment transactions on Alibaba’s website every single second.
+In 2017, cloud computing supported 256,000 payment transactions on Alibaba’s website every second.

-In fact, the engineers at the firm prepare for the event several months in advance, constantly stress testing the cloud server to make sure everything runs smoothly.
+The engineers at the firm prepare for the event several months in advance, constantly stress-testing the cloud server to ensure everything runs smoothly.

-And it’s not just e-commerce firms that benefit from this exciting new technology.
-Here are some ways of how cloud computing is protecting retail businesses too.
+And not just e-commerce firms benefit from this exciting new technology.
+Here are some ways in which cloud computing is protecting retail businesses too.

 A core benefit of cloud computing is that it fosters collaboration among team members.

-There’s no need to be present under the same roof or environs in order to be able to work together.
-All your business documents, processes, and key data resources can be uploaded on the cloud and accessible to all with the password.
+There’s no need to be present under the same roof or environment to be able to work together.
+All your business documents, processes, and key data resources can be uploaded to the cloud and accessible to all with a password.

 E-commerce businesses can leverage this to their advantage.

-For example, if you’re looking to scale outside your current country into new economies then you can maintain a centralized repository where all employees can learn from.
+For example, if you’re looking to scale outside your current country into new economies, you can maintain a centralized repository from which all employees can learn.

 Cloud computing providers ordinarily have thousands of businesses as clients and, as such, need to ensure that their security parameters are top-notch.

-That’s because one successful cyber attack not only affects lots of customers, it will definitely lead to immense negative publicity and an ensuing loss of revenue.
+That’s because one successful cyber attack not only affects many customers, it will lead to immense negative publicity and an ensuing loss of revenue.

-E-commerce providers can’t afford any downtime and must ensure a top-notch customer experience.
-By using cloud computing, they’re effectively outsourcing cybersecurity as the cloud computing provider is responsible for ensuring it.
-This isn’t a bad thing because it reduces cost and frees up resources.
+E-commerce providers can’t afford downtime and must ensure a top-notch customer experience.
+So they’re effectively outsourcing cybersecurity using cloud computing, as the provider is responsible for ensuring it.
+This isn’t bad because it reduces costs and frees up resources.

-Cloud computing is definitely an option, but there is more than one way to minimize your businesses’ cybersecurity risks.
+Cloud computing is an option, but there is more than one way to minimize your business’s cybersecurity risks.